I stepped out of the kayak and into the shallows. The cool water evaporated almost the instant my foot hit the shore.

 There are several different tours, ranging from one to two-and-a-half hours.
 I took the Insights tour, a ninety-minute exploration that showcased the home and studio both inside and out, which in many cases were one and the same.

-During the tour not only did our guide point out the architectural genius of Wright, she also illuminated parts of his dramatic personal life.
+During the tour of this National Historic Landmark, not only did our guide point out the architectural genius of Wright, she also illuminated parts of his dramatic personal life.

 Personal drama was one similarity Soleri and Wright shared, but that’s a topic for another day.